mpsterprod/Maya-CSGO-Rigger/README.md

-# Maya Rigger For CSGO Models for Bourgeoisie
+# Maya Rigger For CSGO Models
 Rigging tool for Maya 2018, dedicated to creating and implementing custom rigs for all CSGO models.

 # Install